muaddibco/Wist/README.md

     - Account's Public Key
     - Signature
 5. Sends description of Transaction Block to corresponding group of Master Nodes and Full Nodes with purpose to register Transaction in Blockchain of Transactions Registration
-6. Sends Transaction Block to corresponding group of Full Nodes
+6. Sends Transaction Block to corresponding group of Full Nodes that includes:
+    - Full Nodes that are responsible for storing private blockchain of sender
+    - Full Nodes that are responsible for storing private blockchain of receiver

 ### Accepting funds from another account